Submit a Review & Earn an Amazon Gift Card

 Breindel et al (2013) EGF receptor activates MET through MAPK to enhance non-small cell lung carcinoma invasion and brain metastasis.
 Cancer Res 73 5053 PMID: 23794705

 Do you know of a great paper that uses CMPD-1 from Tocris?
-If so please let us know.
+Please let us know.

 MAP kinase signaling is integral to the regulation of numerous cellular processes such as proliferation and differentiation, and as a result is an important focus of cancer and immunology research.
 Updated for 2016, this review discusses the regulation of the MAPK pathway and properties of MAPK cascades.
 Compounds available from Tocris are listed.